HerdingMediumHungary

 Does the Pumi bark a lot?

-Is the Pumi good for first-time owners?
+Is the Pumi good for apartments?

-How much exercise does the Pumi need?
+How much exercise does a Pumi need?

-Does the Pumi shed a lot?
+Does the Pumi shed?

 Our Shop